tezos/tezos-mirror/docs/whitedoc/michelson.rst

 Operations on ``big_maps``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
+.. _OperationsOnBigMaps:

+Big maps have three possible representations.
+A map literal is always
+a valid representation for a big map.
+Big maps can also be represented
+by integers called big-map identifiers.
+Finally, big maps can be
+represented as pairs of a big-map identifier (an integer) and a
+big-map diff (written in the same syntax as a map whose values are
+options).

+So for example, ``{ Elt "bar" True ; Elt "foo" False }``, ``42``, and
+``Pair 42 { Elt "foo" (Some False) }`` are all valid representations
+of type ``big_map string bool``.

-The behavior of these operations is the same as if they were normal
+The behavior of big-map operations is the same as if they were normal
 maps, except that under the hood, the elements are loaded and
 deserialized on demand.